csorianot/godmc_wiki/Normalised-methylation-data.md

 If you prefer to use your own normalisation then please ensure that the data you provide is as follows:
 - Beta values should be used to measure methylation levels.
+- We prefer that you would use functional normalisation.
 - The methylation data is an R matrix object where CpGs should be in rows and sample IDs should be columns.
 - The rownames must be the `cg` identifiers and the column names the IDs that correspond to the samples, and that correspond to sample IDs in the other datasets.
 - Please note that you should avoid underscores in your sample identifiers.